 This DIY Tile Serving Tray is fast and easy to make, and comes in at a price that’s under $10, so it’s cheap too!

-This post is part of our 30 days Homemade Christmas series.
+This post is part of our 30 Days of Homemade Gifts Series.
 30 gifts that are easy (and cheap) to make, but also something you’ll be proud to give.

 - Easy to obtain supplies – Supplies are things you might already have on hand or are easy to find at Walmart or a craft store so you can get them in the same day you want to make it.